emastho/vixenydocs/src/routes/framework/init/+page.md

 ## Testing

-Vixeny can be tested without the need for a server, allowing for individual or comprehensive testing of wraps:
+Vixeny can be tested without the need for a handler, allowing for individual or comprehensive testing of wraps:

 <Tabs data={tab3}/>